hellonearth311/CosmoLens/README.md

+# *THIS IS A WORK IN PROGRESS.
+IF YOU TRY TO INSTALL IT NOW, NOTHING WILL HAPPEN*
 # CosmoLens
 CosmoLens is the perfect tool for fetching exoplanet data from NASA's exoplanet archive API. <br>
 It even shows you the APOD (Astrology Picture of the Day), using NASA's APOD API. <br>